When Someone Has Schizophrenia

 Treatments for Schizophrenia

-The newer medications for schizophreniathe atypical antipsychoticsare very effective in the treatment of psychosis, including hallucinations and delusions, and may also help treat the symptoms of reduced motivation or blunted emotional expression.16 Intensive case management, cognitive-behavioral approaches that teach coping and problem-solving skills, family educational interventions, and vocational rehabilitation can provide additional benefit.2 Evidence suggests that early and sustained treatment involving antipsychotic medication improves the long-term course of schizophrenia.17 Over time, many people with schizophrenia learn successful ways of managing even severe symptoms.
+The newer medications for schizophrenia — the atypical antipsychotics — are very effective in the treatment of psychosis, including hallucinations and delusions, and may also help treat the symptoms of reduced motivation or blunted emotional expression.16 Intensive case management, cognitive-behavioral approaches that teach coping and problem-solving skills, family educational interventions, and vocational rehabilitation can provide additional benefit.2 Evidence suggests that early and sustained treatment involving antipsychotic medication improves the long-term course of schizophrenia.17 Over time, many people with schizophrenia learn successful ways of managing even severe symptoms.

 Because schizophrenia sometimes impairs thinking and problem solving, some people may not recognize they are ill and may refuse treatment.
 Others may stop treatment because of medication side effects, because they feel their medication is no longer working, or because of forgetfulness or disorganized thinking.
-People with schizophrenia who stop taking prescribed medication are at high risk for a relapse of illness.18 A good doctor-patient relationship may help people with schizophrenia continue to take medications as prescribed.19 Developing safer and more effective medications, as well as identifying strategies to enhance the acceptability of currently available treatments, are important NIMH priorities.
+People with schizophrenia who stop taking prescribed medication are at high risk for a relapse of illness.18 A good doctor-patient relationship may help people with schizophrenia continue to take medications as prescribed.19

 Present and Future Research Directions

-In addition to the development of new treatments, NIMH research is focusing on the relationships among genetic, behavioral, developmental, social and other factors to identify the cause or causes of schizophrenia.
+In addition to the development of new treatments, schizophrenia research is focusing on the relationships among genetic, behavioral, developmental, social and other factors to identify the cause or causes of schizophrenia.
 Utilizing increasingly precise imaging techniques, scientists are studying the structure and function of the living brain.
 New molecular tools and modern statistical analyses are enabling researchers to close in on the particular genes that affect brain development or brain circuitry involved in schizophrenia.
 Scientists are continuing to investigate possible prenatal factors, including infections, which may affect brain development and contribute to the development of schizophrenia.

 3 Narrow WE.
 One-year prevalence of mental disorders, excluding substance use disorders, in the U.S.: NIMH ECA prospective data.
 Population estimates based on U.S. Census estimated residential population age 18 and over on July 1, 1998.
 Unpublished.